namecheap/ilc/README.md

 ## Maturity level

 Currently project is in the PoC stage and is not intended to be used in production.
+Stay tuned with us.
+We work hardly to prepare it for production.

 ## Installation and setup
 1. Clone the repo